Characterization of a turbulent flow with independent variation of Mach and Reynolds numbers: Introduction

-One of the few universal findings about compressible turbulent flows is that free shear layers grow more slowly at high Mach numbers than at low Mach numbers \citep{Sarkar1991,Gatski2013}.
-We briefly review these findings with a focus on turbulent jet experiments, since they most closely resemble the experiments we performed. \citet{Schadow1990} reports Schlieren photography and total-pressure measurements showing decreased spreading rates in coaxial jets at transonic Mach numbers ($0.25 < M_{c} < 2.25$, where $M_c = (U_{1}-U_{2})/(c_{1}-c_{2})$ is the convective Mach number and the subscripts $1$ and $2$ denote the faster and slower streams), and a strong dependence on the practical definitions of the jet width and spreading rate. \citet{Samimy1993} finds that vortex generators at the jet orifice ($0.3 < M_{j} < 1.81$, where $M_{j}=U_{j}/c$ is the jet Mach number and $U_{j}$ is the jet speed at the orifice) increase jet spreading rates in a way that depends on geometry but not on Mach number. \citet{Zaman1998,Zaman1999} also finds different behaviors for different nozzle geometries as well as decreased spreading and centerline velocity decay rates for round jets ($0.29 < M_{j} < 1.97$) above Mach one. \citet{Fleury2008} uses Particle Image Velocimetry (PIV) to find self-similar space-time correlations both off-axis and on-axis in subsonic isothermal round jets ($0.6 < M_{j} < 0.9$), as well as smaller integral scales at higher Mach numbers. \citet{Feng2016} studies subsonic but compressible annular shear layers ($0.2 < M_{c} < 0.6$) and states that their slower growth at higher Mach numbers starts at lower $M_{c}$ than for planar mixing layers and is stronger at comparable $M_{c}$.
+One of the few universal findings about compressible turbulent flows is that free shear layers grow more slowly at high Mach numbers than at low Mach numbers \citep{Gatski2013}.
+We briefly review these findings with a focus on turbulent jet experiments, since they resemble the experiments we performed. \citet{Schadow1990} reports Schlieren photography and total-pressure measurements and decreased spreading rates in coaxial jets at transonic Mach numbers ($0.25 < M_{c} < 2.25$, where $M_c = (U_{1}-U_{2})/(c_{1}-c_{2})$ is the convective Mach number and the subscripts $1$ and $2$ denote the faster and slower streams), and a strong dependence on the practical definitions of the jet width and spreading rate.
+The convective Mach number was modulated in part by varying the density ratio between the center and coaxial jets.
+The density ratio, whose effects are not studied here, also alter the development of compressible jets. \citet{Samimy1993} finds that vortex generators at the jet orifice ($0.3 < M_{j} < 1.81$, where $M_{j}=U_{j}/c$ is the jet Mach number and $U_{j}$ is the jet speed at the orifice) increase jet spreading rates in a way that depends on geometry but not on Mach number. \citet{Zaman1998,Zaman1999} also finds different behaviors for different nozzle geometries as well as decreased spreading and centerline velocity decay rates for round jets ($0.29 < M_{j} < 1.97$) above Mach one. \citet{Fleury2008} uses Particle Image Velocimetry (PIV) to find self-similar space-time correlations both off-axis and on-axis in subsonic isothermal round jets ($0.6 < M_{j} < 0.9$), as well as smaller integral scales at higher Mach numbers. \citet{Feng2016} studies subsonic but compressible annular shear layers in addition to supersonic ones, ($0.2 < M_{c} < 0.6$) and states that their slower growth at higher Mach numbers starts at lower $M_{c}$ than for planar mixing layers and is stronger at comparable $M_{c}$.